One Black juror, 11 whites to hear trial over Arbery slaying

 BRUNSWICK, Ga.
-(AP) — A judge ruled Wednesday that he’ll seat one Black juror and 11 whites to decide the trial of the men who chased and killed Ahmaud Arbery, despite prosecutors’ objections that several Black potential jurors were cut because of their race.
+(NewsNation Now) — A judge ruled that he’ll seat one Black juror and 11 whites to decide the trial of the men who chased and killed Ahmaud Arbery, despite prosecutors’ objections that several Black potential jurors were cut because of their race.

 Race is a central issue in the case involving the death of Arbery.
 Greg McMichael and his adult son, Travis McMichael, armed themselves and pursued Arbery in a pickup truck on Feb.
 23, 2020, after they spotted the 25-year-old man running in their neighborhood in coastal Georgia.
 A neighbor, William “Roddie” Bryan,” joined the chase in his own truck and took cellphone video of Travis McMichael shooting Arbery three times with a shotgun.